-As a person with white skin and European ancestors who were part of the colonization of the native peoples and the land where I currently live and work in central Texas, it is important that I first acknowledge the Tonkawa nation as the true and rightful guardians of this land and the ecosystem of bison, deer, wolves and other animals and plants that once lived here in a state of interdependent harmony.
-Thousands of Tonkawa lost their lives at the hands of European colonists, whether through violence, disease, the destruction of their primary food source or invasion by other tribes forced south and west in response to the white flood moving across the country.
-Those who survived lost a way of life that was sacred to them and suffered the psychological, emotional, physical and spiritual trauma of having their land taken from them through trickery and betrayed agreements while being forcibly relocated far north to land in Oklahoma which had never been part of their territory to begin with.
+As a person with white skin and European ancestors who were part of the colonization of the native peoples and the land where I currently live and work in central Texas, it is important that I first acknowledge the Tonkawa, Comanche, and Lipan Apache Nations as the true and rightful guardians of this land and the ecosystem of bison, deer, wolves and other animals and plants that once lived here in a state of interdependent harmony.
+Thousands of indigenous people lost their lives at the hands of European colonists, whether through violence, disease, the destruction of their primary food source or invasion by other tribes forced south and west in response to the “white flood” moving across the country.
+Those who survived lost a way of life that was sacred to them and suffered the psychological, emotional, physical and spiritual trauma of having their land taken from them through trickery and betrayed agreements while often being forcibly relocated to land in Oklahoma and New Mexico which were also often never part of their homelands to begin with.

 The Tonkawa, Comanche, and Lipan Apache peoples continue to be strong and vital self-sovereign tribes now located in northern Oklahoma, southwestern Oklahoma, and Texas, respectively.
 I encourage you to read more about them and their history on the tribes’ official websites:

 Comanche Nation: https://comanchenation.com

 The ancestors of these skilled hunters, warriors, weavers and healers continue to teach me much as I bear witness to their story at each land balancing/alignment I am privileged to facilitate.